 So, packing our meagre belongings, we drove up to Mussoorie.
-It was raining heavily when we reached the outskirts of the hill station, from where we had to take a ride in hand-drawn rickshaws pulled by five natives, to reach Dil Bahar, which would become our home for the next twenty or so years.
+It was raining heavily when we reached the outskirts of the hill station, from where we had to take a ride in hand-drawn rickshaws pulled by five natives, to reach Dil Bahar, which would become our home for the next twenty years or so.